HallBlazzar/RealWorldAppContainer/README.md

     Actually every applications have states and states of them are determined by input.
 But stateless application means state of service is not determined by persist data, such as data in database or files, but by input only.
 For containerized service, if service itself is stateless, it means no matter where it deployed, it will always has same initial state.
 It can also ensure that even multiple replications of service are deployed, their own state won't effect each other.

-    So, more precisely, for `RealWordAppContainer`, frontend and backend are stateless because they only provides static contents and CURD functions to users.
+    So, more precisely, for `RealWorldAppContainer`, frontend and backend are stateless because they only provides static contents and CURD functions to users.
 However, database is not.
 Because if different replications are deployed, the data won't be automatically synced which will cause state of different databases are different.